 Health and safety laws

-As the health and safety regulator for the rail industry, we deliver advice and enforcement to help ensure the industry is safe for both passengers and workers.
+As the health and safety regulator for the rail industry, we deliver advice and enforcement to help ensure the safety of both passengers and workers.

 As well as being required to comply with the rail-specific legislation below, rail industry professionals must also comply with general health and safety legislation.
-Guidance in relation to these can be found on the Health and Safety Executive’s website.
-However, some information on ‘electromagnetic fields’ (which is not rail-specific) can be found below.
+Guidance regarding these can be found on the Health and Safety Executive’s website.
+Information on ‘electromagnetic fields’ (which is not rail-specific) can be found below.

 Some transport operators may require approval under Transport and Works Act Orders, Light Railway Act Orders and private Acts of Parliament for activities such as a particular maximum speed of operation; approval to a particular maximum axle load; or the use of particular types of rolling stock (including tramcars).